Knowledge-Empowered Representation Learning for Chinese Medical Reading Comprehension: Task, Model and Resources: Experiments and Result Analysis

 Compared with the answer prediction task, existing models have poor prediction results on the EM metric in the support-sentence task.
 In prediction results, we randomly select 100 samples for analysis.
 We divide the error types into the following three main types (see Appendix): i) starting position cross ii) ending position cross iii) answer substring.
-The most common error type is the answer substring, accounting for 46\%.
-In this error type, the predicted result of our model is part of the true result, which shows the model cannot predict long answers completely~\citep{DBLP:conf/acl/YuanSBGLDFJ20}, which greatly reduces the accuracy of the results.
+The most common error type is the answer substring, accounting for \textbf{46\%}.
+In this error type, the predicted result of our model is part of the true result, which shows the model cannot predict long answers completely~\citep{DBLP:conf/acl/YuanSBGLDFJ20} and reduce the accuracy of the results greatly.